thundercore/developers-portal/docs/referral-contract.md

 | ---- | ----- | ----- | ---- |
 | Rate | 25%   | 50%   | 100% |

-That's see the real example to make it clear.
+That's see a real example for more clarity.

 ## Example - integrate to double and nothing

 ![game-image](assets/img/referral/screenshot.png)

 In this [instruction](deploy-your-own-game.md), you can deploy and build double and nothing bet game by yourself.
-Now we're add referral to this dapps!
+Now we wil add referral to this game!

-Let's set up our referral rule first:
+Let's set up our referral rules first:
 - an user would pay 3% for referral, in different referral level would get 60%, 30%, 10% of 3%.
-- an user only get 50% of referal bonus when they refer less than 5 people, 75% less than 25 people and get all 100% need to refer over 25 people.
+- an user  get 50% of referral bonus when they refer less than 5 people, 75% for less than 25 people, and g100% when over 25 people.
-- an user need to play in one day as active user to get referral, which means if a user didn't play once a day, he cannot get the referral.
+- an user need to play within 24hrs to remain an active user, which means if a user didn't play once a day, he cannot get the referral.

 Hence, assume that: